jcrawford/jcrawford.github.io/content/posts/2025/09/the-science-behind-perfect-farm-to-table-103.md

 ---
-slug: "the-science-behind-perfect-farm-to-table-103"
+slug: the-science-behind-perfect-farm-to-table-103
-title: "The Science Behind Perfect Farm-to-Table"
+title: The Science Behind Perfect Farm-to-Table
+excerpt: >-
-excerpt: "Explore the fascinating world of farm-to-table and discover how it can transform your approach to food.
-Learn practical tips and insights from experts."
+  Explore the fascinating world of farm-to-table and discover how it can transform your approach to food.
+Learn practical tips and insights from experts.
-featuredImage: "/images/content/the-science-behind-perfect-farm-to-table-103/featured.jpg"
+featuredImage: /images/content/the-science-behind-perfect-farm-to-table-103/featured.jpg
-category: "food"
-tags: ["food", "cooking", "flavors", "culinary"]
+tags:
+  - food
+  - cooking
+  - flavors
+  - culinary
-author: "joseph-crawford"
+author: joseph-crawford
-publishedAt: "2025-09-24"
+publishedAt: '2025-09-24'
-updatedAt: "2025-09-24"
+updatedAt: '2025-09-24'
 ---

 In today's world, farm-to-table represents more than just a trend—it's a fundamental shift in how we approach food.
 Understanding the nuances and deeper meaning behind this concept can transform your perspective and enrich your experience.